 Our website provides a number of resources for research on Georgia-specific state and local tax policy issues, including the many publications that FRC has produced over the last two decades.
 I hope you will explore our website and learn more about how the Fiscal Research Center can help you.

-Director, Public Finance Research Cluster
+Interim Director, Public Finance Research Cluster

 Center for State and Local Finance | Fiscal Research Center | International Center for Public Policy